flectra-hq/documentation-user/content/applications/finance/accounting/taxation/taxes/taxes.rst

 Activate Sales Taxes from the List view
 =======================================

-As part of your :ref:`fiscal localization package <fiscal_localizations/packages>`, most of your country's sales taxes are already preconfigured on your database.
+As part of your, most of your country's sales taxes are already preconfigured on your database.
 However, only a few of them are activated by default, so that you can activate only the ones relevant for your business.

 To activate Sale Taxes, go to :menuselection:`Accounting --> Configuration --> Taxes` and use the